-Office properties in the US are generally classified into four categories and these are namely Trophy Class, Class A, Class B and Class C. In this section we discuss characteristics of trophy class office properties, as generally defined by the real estate industry.
+Office properties in the US are generally classified into four categories and these are namely Trophy Class, Grade A, Grade B and Grade C. In this section we discuss characteristics of trophy class office properties, as generally defined by the real estate industry.

 Trophy class office property is a term generally reserved for a small subset of the overall office space market.